 Spoken English Testing and Placement

-The Oral Proficiency Assessment (OPA) and the Skype Oral Proficiency Assessment (S-OPA) are used for placement into one of our two courses or certification.
+The Oral Proficiency Assessment (OPA) is used for placement into one of our two courses or certification.
 To make an appointment to take the OPA test, please follow the guidelines on the website.
 You can also call 614-292-1364, or stop by the Spoken English Program office at 196 Arps Hall.

 The Exit Interview is an oral interview test to determine if 5045 students are qualified to “exit” these courses and move on to 5050.
 Because this exit test serves as a final exam, they are administered during the end of the fifteenth week of the semester.